 A natural question is why should sensor-assisted tagging be any easier or better than image processing/face recognition?
-We believe this may be true because the different sensors are likely to capture the "moments" across multiple sensing dimensions.
-Laughing may be more naturally detectable via the microphone; dancing may exhibit an accelerometer signature; light sensors may easily discern between indoor and outdoor environments [6-8].
+We believe this is true because the different sensors are likely to capture the "moments" across multiple sensing dimensions.
+Laughing may be more naturally detectable via the microphone; dancing may exhibit an accelerometer signature; light sensors may easily discern between indoor and outdoor environments [5], [6], [7].
 Further, people in the picture may have the direction of their smartphone's compass opposite to that of the camera's compass; those that pose for the picture may exhibit a motion signature through their accelerometers.
-Recognizing all these attributes through image processing alone may be difficult.
-The diversity offered by multiple sensing dimensions may allow TagSense to "cast a wider net" - the chances of capturing the individuals/actions, over at least one of these dimensions, is likely to be higher.
+Recognizing all these attributes through image processing alone may be hard.
+The diversity offered by multiple sensing dimensions allows TagSense to "cast a wider net" - the chances of capturing the individuals/actions, over at least one of the dimensions, is likely to be higher.